This page is intended to provide generic travel instructions for all GB Major Events (these are all the major championships)

 Arrivals & Departures

-Athletes competing in Europe are required to arrive at the designated team hotel no later than 14:00, leaving a full day before the competition day.
+Athletes competing in Europe must arrive at the designated team hotel no later than 14:00, leaving a full day before the competition.
 This allows the fencer to recover from travel-related exhaustion, visit the venue, and complete weapons control.
 A full day is then available to sort out any kit issues and undertake final preparations before the competition.

 If athletes are competing on Saturday, they should check in at the hotel by 14:00 on Thursday.

 Athletes competing outside Europe may have to deal with longer flight times and potential time zone differences.
-Therefore, they are advised to arrive at least two clear days before the competition starts.
+Therefore, they must arrive at least two clear days before the competition starts.
 This means that athletes can arrive in the evening and focus on rest and sleep to aid in their recovery.
-The first full day should be spent on adapting to the new environment and settling in, and the second full day should be used to sort out any travel issues or missing kit issues and undertake final preparations before the competition.
+The first full day should be spent adapting to the new environment and settling in.
+The second full day should be used to sort out any travel issues or missing kit issues and undertake final preparations before the competition.

 If athletes are competing on Saturday, they should arrive at the hotel no later than Wednesday evening.